chevereto/v3-docs/setup/update-guide.md

 ## Manual Procedure

+This outlines the manual update procedure which may be required in certain circumstances:

+- Unable to reach `chevereto.com` API server (required to download the software)
+- Missing permissions on the `php` user over the software files
+- Manual DB queries required indicated by the `#Dumped update query` message

 ### Files

 This procedure will be required if unable to login to your installation or if your server is unable to fetch the Chevereto API.